A Quick Lesson on the Types of SSL Certificate & Their Characteristics

 It’s called a Wildcard.

 Wildcard SSL is an incredibly versatile certificate type, it can encrypt an unlimited number of sub-domains on a single certificate.
 Seriously, as many as you have.
-And you don’t pay per the sub-domain like you would with Multi-Domain, you just buy a single Wildcard and it covers everything.
+And you don’t pay per the sub-domain as you would with Multi-Domain, you just buy a single Wildcard and it covers everything.
 Best of all, you can even add sub-domains after you purchase the Wildcard and as long as you re-issue the certificate it will protect the new sub-domains too.

 Here’s how it works, during the CSR generation process you use an asterisk in place of the sub-domain level you’re looking to encrypt (i.e., *.domain.com).
 Once the Wildcard is issued all the sub-domains at that level will be encrypted.